 The president is banking his claims on a March report from Imperial College London.
 The study concluded that, in the instance of an “unmitigated epidemic,” the U.S. was expected to lose 2.2 million lives.
-This situation allows for absolutely no mitigating factors, however, like mask wearing, social distancing, and isolating positive patients.
+This situation allows for absolutely no mitigating factors, however, like mask-wearing, social distancing, and isolating positive patients.
 The U.S., while not universally, has employed many of these protective measures.

-As noted by the Washington Post, an estimated 299,028 “excess deaths” have been recorded between late January and early October 2020.
+As noted by the Washington Post, an estimated 299,028 “excess deaths” had been recorded between late January and early October 2020.
 These deaths may have been considered “excess” due to undiagnosed coronavirus cases or a lack of access to tests.

 While it is nearly impossible to pin down a precise number of Americans who may have survived had the president reacted differently, a few estimates have been released.
 Researchers with Columbia University’s National Center for Disaster Preparedness compared deaths in the U.S. with those from similar countries.
 Their report found that between “130,000 and 210,000” Americans need not have died from the coronavirus.